FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 AbantOS Linux is based on and created in collaboration with Thanatermesis of the eLiveCD Project.

 The name AbantOS is partially an homage to Ubuntu Linux.
+That is very true

 ## Documentation Generation